nzmebooks/docker-craftcms/README.md

 The intention is to setup a stack that can be used for local development, but that can also be deployed to a production machine.

+We use basic auth on the traefik and portainer services, to allow a semblance of security in a production setting.

 # Setup